 Henry VIII – King of England in the 1500s

-Nostradamus – French medical professional who wrote a series of prophesies (died 1556)
+Nostradamus – French medical professional who wrote a series of prophecies (died 1556)

-Curt Schilling- former professional baseball pitcher (retired 2007 with the Boston Red Sox)
+Curt Schilling- former professional baseball pitcher (retired in 2007 with the Boston Red Sox)